tiagolimavenancio/react-with-clean-architecture/README.md

 ## Frameworks & Drivers

+This is the outermost layer of Clean Architecture, where you deal with the technical details and external technologies with which your system interacts.
+In this layer, you implement the interaction with external frameworks, such as databases, graphical interface libraries, among others.
+This layer should be the most flexible to allow the replacement or upgrade of technologies without affecting the internal layers.

 The Frameworks & Drivers layer, housing external frameworks, and libraries, serves as the glue code for the Clean Architecture pattern.
 It isolates infrastructure details, allowing easy component replacement without affecting the application.
 This layer, providing system access to external resources, is volatile and subject to frequent changes due to updates in these resources.